 A Parental Order is a Court order that transfers legal parenthood from a surrogate (and her spouse, if she has one) to the intended parents.
 The surrogate is always the legal mother at birth in the UK, regardless of genetic connection.
 At least one intended parent must be genetically related to the child, and the application must be made within six months of the child’s birth.

-Are surrogacy agreements legally binding in the UK?
+Are surrogacy contracts legally binding in the UK?

 No, surrogacy agreements are not legally enforceable in the UK.
 While they set out the intentions of all parties and are strongly recommended, they cannot be enforced if the surrogate changes her mind.
 Commercial surrogacy arrangements (where the surrogate receives payment beyond reasonable expenses) are prohibited in the UK.